deepgramtech/deepgramtech.github.io/README.md

 ## DeepGram

-With this project we want to develop a Telegram bot to allow people to run Machine Learning and Deep Learning experiments directly on your phone.
-The only requirements will be a the [Telegram app](https://telegram.org/apps) (or third party alternatives) installed on your phone/laptop, or just a browser to run [Telegram Web](https://web.telegram.org/).
+With this project we want to develop a Telegram bot to allow you running Machine Learning and Deep Learning experiments directly on your phone.
+The only requirement will be the [Telegram app](https://telegram.org/apps) (or third party alternatives) installed on your phone/laptop, or just a browser to run [Telegram Web](https://web.telegram.org/).

-### Markdown
+### Meetups

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for